Sutton, London: Economy

+Sutton Park House was the former office of G4S and Crown Agents Bank, a provider of the wholesale foreign exchange and cross-border payments services, was headquartered in Quadrant House, in the town centre, until 2024.

 There is a town centre manager, who works in partnership with local businesses, the police and transport providers to promote the centre and its economic development.
 The manager acts as the focal point for a range of initiatives funded by the council and other partners.
 "Opportunity Sutton" and Sutton Chamber of Commerce also play a part in the local economy.

 Health and research

 Royal Marsden Hospital and Institute of Cancer Research

 The Royal Marsden Hospital has a longstanding presence in Sutton, on a site at the southern end of the town acquired in 1962.
 The Institute of Cancer Research is located next to the hospital, and in 2012 the institute's Centre for Molecular Pathology opened.

 In 2014, The Royal Marsden Hospital, the Institute of Cancer Research and the co-located St Helier University Hospitals NHS Trust set out a vision for a "world class" life sciences cluster ("Sutton for Life") on the site, focusing on the provision of enhanced facilities for drug discovery.
 The then Mayor of London, Boris Johnson, visited the facility that year, and lent his support to the plans for what would be the world's second biggest cancer research campus.

 In December 2014, the Institute was named in The Times Higher Education league table the country's leading university, ahead of Oxford and Cambridge, in recognition of its contribution to society.

+In June 2023 the Oaks Cancer Centre was opened by Prince William.
+Patients, clinicians and researchers will all be co-located in the centre to promote improved collaboration.
+The new Charles Wolfson Rapid Diagnostic Centre, which will provide people with quicker diagnoses, is based in the centre.
+Prince William said: "As President of The Royal Marsden, I am delighted to be here with you today to celebrate the opening of a remarkable treatment and research facility, that will transform the lives of cancer patients.
+The Oak Cancer Centre is a major milestone in both The Royal Marsden's history and the future of early diagnosis...For the first time, this state-of-the-art Centre brings together hundreds of researchers alongside patients.
+This will deliver truly integrated "bench to bedside" studies that will speed up the development and translation of new personalised treatments – not just for Royal Marsden patients here, but for cancer patients worldwide."